chili-epfl/easy-performance-analyzer/README.md

     Average and total execution times and number of executions of all offline profiles are printed when `EZP_PRINT_OFFLINE` is called.
     `EZP_CLEAR_OFFLINE` can be called at any time to erase the offline profile history.

+**Important note**: Block names must be 4 characters maximum: This is for faster instrumentation so that your measurements can be more accurate and the original code is disturbed less.

 All three methods can be used simultaneously and can be nested.
 See the samples for more detailed example usage.